MOSES Community Organizer

-The individual we seek for the full-time position as Organizer for MOSES (Madison Organizing in Strength, Equality, and Solidarity) is committed to community building, passionate, as well as committed to ending racial and economic inequity and reforming the criminal justice system in Dane County and Wisconsin.
-This person will lead in building strong relationships with individuals, congregations, and organizations sharing this goal.
+The individual we seek for the full-time position as Community Organizer for MOSES (Madison Organizing in Strength, Equality, and Solidarity) is deeply committed to community building, to ending racial inequity, and to reforming the criminal justice system in Dane County and Wisconsin.
+This person will develop and build strong relationships with individuals, congregations, and organizations sharing our mission.
 This position will require flexible hours, evenings and weekends.
-Must have willingness, ability, driver’s license and vehicle for frequent travel throughout the state.
+Candidates must have willingness, ability, driver’s license and vehicle for frequent travel throughout the state.

-- Coordinate advocacy with local and State-wide task forces, teams, governmental agencies, including monitoring relevant legislative actions;
+- Coordinate advocacy with local and State-wide WISDOM task forces, governmental agencies, including monitoring relevant legislative actions;

-- Work collaboratively with all affiliate organizations in the WISDOM network;
+- Work collaboratively with all affiliate organizations in the WISDOM state network;

 Desired Skills and Abilities:

-- Excellent written and verbal communication skills, including the ability to translate policy and legislation into summaries understandable to the non-specialist;
+- Ability to translate policy and legislation into summaries understandable to MOSES members;

-The immediate supervisor for this position is the President of MOSES, additional support will be provided by the personnel committee.
-For oversight and professional development, the MOSES Organizer is expected to participate with the WISDOM Organizing Staff, and to meet regularly with the WISDOM State Director.
+The immediate supervisor for this position is the President of MOSES, additional support will be provided by the Personnel Committee.
+For oversight and professional development, the MOSES Community Organizer is expected to participate with other WISDOM Organizers, and to meet regularly with the WISDOM State Director.

 MOSES is an equal opportunity employer.
 All applicants will be considered for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran, disability status or any other classification protected under the law.

-Applicants should submit a resume and cover letter (addressed to “Community Organizer Hiring Committee”) by March 2, 2020 to firstname.lastname@example.org.
+Applicants should submit a cover letter and resume addressed to “Community Organizer Hiring